 The banking industry has to face the new wave of regulatory and reporting obligations resulting from the 2008 financial crisis, mainly imposed by the EU regulations.
-This will impose new organisational and technical constraints on financial institutions, which will be subject to a whole set of new regulatory requirements, in particular following the implementation of the Capital Requirement Directive IV (CRD IV) package.
-Unlike in other EU member states, stringent requirements for transparency and exchange of banking information is expected to reshape private banking activity in Luxembourg, which will be adversely affected and will certainly decrease its activities in coming years.
+This has imposed new organisational and technical constraints on financial institutions, who are subject to a whole set of new regulatory requirements, in particular following the implementation of the Capital Requirement Directive IV (CRD IV) package and its subsequent regulations.
+Unlike in other EU member states, stringent requirements for transparency and exchange of banking information is reshaping private banking activity in Luxembourg, which is being adversely affected and will certainly result in a decrease of its activities in coming years.

 On 17 July 2013 the CRD IV package was transposed - via a regulation and a directive, and the new global standards on bank capital (Basel III) - into EU law and entered into force.
 The new rules apply from 1 January 2014 and address some of the vulnerabilities shown by banking institutions during the financial crisis back in 2008: the insufficient level of capital (both in quantity and in quality) resulting in the need for unprecedented support from national authorities, by setting stronger prudential requirements for banks, requiring them to keep sufficient capital reserves and liquidity.
 Furthermore, the CRD IV package unifies capital requirement standards throughout the EU, thereby creating a common ground for comparison.
-On 27 October 2014, the CSSF released a new circular No. 14/593, replacing several previous circulars, detailing the reporting requirements applicable to credit institutions as from 2014 following the implementation of the CRR/CRD IV and SSM.
+On 27 October 2014, the CSSF released circular No. 14/593, which has already been amended twice in 2015, replacing several previous circulars, detailing the reporting requirements applicable to credit institutions as from 2014 following the implementation of the CRR/CRD IV and SSM.

 The European legislative framework on short selling and certain aspects of credit default swaps (CDSs) fully applies as from 1 November 2012.
 It is binding in its entirety and directly applicable in Luxembourg.
-The provisions governing short selling and certain aspects of credit default swaps in Europe are set out in a variety of EU Regulations (eg, Regulation No. 236/2012 of 14 March 2012 on short selling and certain aspects of credit default swaps, Regulation (EU) No 826/2012 of 29 June 2012 supplementing Regulation (EU) No 236/2012 and Regulation (EU) No 827/2012 of 29 June 2012 laying down implementing technical standards).
+The provisions governing short selling and certain aspects of credit default swaps in Europe are set out in a variety of EU Regulations (eg, Regulation No. 236/2012 of 14 March 2012 on short selling and certain aspects of credit default swaps, Regulation (EU) No 826/2012 of 29 June 2012 supplementing Regulation (EU) No. 236/2012 and Regulation (EU) No 827/2012 of 29 June 2012 laying down implementing technical standards).

-The European Market Infrastructure Regulation 648/2012 on overthe-counter (OTC) derivatives, central counterparties and trade repositories has been phased in for implementation until 2015 (EMIR).
+The European Market Infrastructure Regulation 648/2012 (EMIR) (as amended by Regulation 2365/2015 on OTC derivatives, central counterparties and trade repositories) has been in force since 12 January 2016.
 The purpose of EMIR is to introduce new requirements to improve transparency and reduce the risks associated with the derivatives market.
 EMIR also establishes common organisational, conduct of business and prudential standards for central counterparties and for trade repositories and applies to all financial and non-financial counterparties established in the EU that enter into derivative contracts.